Updated August 7, 2020

 We know our community of owners is dedicated to providing clean and reliable RVs.
 We ask that you continue to clean your vehicles with disinfectant and antibacterial/antiviral cleaner before and after each rental to help prevent the spread of germs between travelers.
 Wiping down all hard surfaces with these cleaners, paying special attention to areas travelers touch often such as seats, steering wheels, tables, counters and door handles is the best practice.
 Please also wash any linens you may provide.

+We have compiled a list of cleaning and disinfecting guidelines for our owners based on the advice from the CDC.
 Specific instructions from the CDC for the best ways to protect against COVID-19 with cleaning measures are available here.

 What do I do if one of my renters gets sick?

 It is our shared responsibility to provide a safe environment for renters.
 We’ve asked renters to reach out to you and our support team following their trip if they have any health concerns.
 If that happens, please contact us immediately.